Solving Quantum-Inspired Perfect Matching Problems via Tutte's Theorem-Based Hybrid Boolean Constraints: Experiment Results

 \paragraph{Experiment 3 (Figure \ref{fig:sat})} On identifying graphs that violate FORALL-PMVC conditions, QBF only solved $8$ instances (1280 in total).
 TuttePBXOR+Opt and Enum-Blossom solved $503$ and $529$ instances respectively.
 Enum-Blossom is able to solve relatively small-size instances quickly (within $0.1$s).
 The optimized Tutte encoding in CNF (TutteCNF+Opt) solved $741$ instances, which outperforms Enum-Blossom mainly on large-size problems.

-\paragraph{Summary.} Not surprisingly, the Blossom Algorithm dominates constraint-based approaches in proving the non-existence of perfect matching for uncolored graphs.
+\paragraph{Summary.} Not surprisingly, the Blossom Algorithm dominates constraint-based approaches in proving the non-existence of PM for uncolored graphs.
 However, when solving FORALL-PMVC tasks with vertex coloring involved, our method displays promising performance, especially when the legal coloring set grows exponentially.
-We note that the vanilla Tutte encoding does scale well without optimization techniques and suitable language.
-With modern CNF-SAT solvers, optimized Tutte encoding scales exponentially better than QBF and a graph theoretical algorithm (Enum-Blossom) on FORALL-PMVC problems in our experiments.
+The vanilla Tutte encoding does not scale well without optimization techniques and suitable language.
+With modern CNF-SAT solvers, optimized Tutte encoding scales exponentially better than QBF and a graph theoretical algorithm (Enum-Blossom) on FORALL-PMVC problems.
 We conclude that while hybrid-constraint-based techniques are powerful and expressive, extra effort is necessary for solving FORALL-PMVC efficiently.
-We note that our approaches also scale significantly better than previous implementations for similar tasks from the quantum-computing community.
+Our approaches also scale significantly better than previous implementations for similar tasks from the quantum-computing community.
 The graph instances used in previous work have less than $15$ vertices \cite{cervera2021design}.